PurwadhikaDev/AlphaGroup_JC_DS_OL_15_FinalProject/README.md

   - Updated the line graphs in the 'Characteristics of Each Segment' section showing the transaction frequency, total order value per month and seller count per month.
 Corrected their titles and y-axes and made the line color consistent across them all.
   - Added explanations at the end of the 'At which RFM points do the sellers appear?' section that explain why we are performing this analysis.
   - Added another recommendation, applicable to all clusters, at the end of the notebook: UI/UX improvement.
+  - Modified retention rate target at the end of the notebook, to be a little more ambitious.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------